nfluckiger/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/nfluckiger/PROTOCOL.md

 The client ask for a calculation and then the server return the result

 *What happens when a message is received from the other party?
-The server compute the calculation
+The server compute the calculation and return it
 The client has no reaction

 *What is the syntax of the messages?
-How we generate and parse them?
+How we generate and parse them? the client send this :

+COMPUTE-THIS JSON

 The message are JSON request with data set this way
 	{
 		calculation:{